JazzyMcJazz/termai/README.md

-# CLAI
+# CLAI - Command Line AI

 *Catchy AI-generated intro*:

-CLAI is a CLI AI that brings the power of artificial intelligence right to your terminal.
+CLAI is a Command Line AI that brings the power of artificial intelligence right to your terminal.
 Imagine having an intelligent assistant that can chat, suggest commands, and explain complex CLI instructions without ever having to leave your terminal.
 Boost your productivity and streamline your workflow with CLAI!

+CLAI is packed with features designed to make your command line experience smarter and more efficient.
+With CLAI, you can engage in natural language conversations, get instant command suggestions tailored to your needs, and receive detailed explanations of complex commands.
+Whether you're a seasoned developer or a command line novice, CLAI is here to assist you every step of the way.

 ### Before getting started

 Currently, the software can only be built from source using Rust.
 Pre-built binaries are not available at this time (sorry, no `.exe` file).

-The software has only been tested on Linux (specifically Ubuntu 22.04 and later) and will most likely not work on other platforms.
+The software has only been tested on **Linux** (specifically Ubuntu 22.04 and later) and will most likely not work on other platforms.
 There are currently no plans to support other platforms in the future.

 ### Supported Providers